 Step 1: the large-sized zooplankton (more than 10 mm in size) were sorted for the whole sample in the laboratory.
-Zooplankton were classified into nine categories, and counting number of individuals and measured the wet weight each category using an electronic balance (Sartorius Quintix124-1SJP, readability 0.1 mg).
+Zooplankton were classified into 11 categories, and counting number of individuals and measured the wet weight each category using an electronic balance (Sartorius Quintix124-1SJP, readability 0.1 mg).

-Step 2: all other species (<10mm in size) were counted from 1/2 to 1/32 aliquots of the whole sample, and identified to the lowest taxonomic level, generally species or genus, level, using a stereo-microscope.
+Step 2: after removing the larger-sized zooplankton in the step 1, all other species (<10mm in size) were counted from 1/2 to 1/32 aliquots of the whole sample, and identified to the lowest taxonomic level, generally species or genus, level, using a stereo-microscope.
 While sorting and counting this size fraction, the wet weight of zooplankton typically reached more than 10 mg per aliquot.

-Step 3: given that the wet weight of zooplankton of 1 mm size or less were hard to sort, this fraction was estimated by using conversion factors listed in Table 1.
+Step 3: given that the wet weight of zooplankton of 1 mm size or less were hard to sort, this fraction was offered to count the individual numbers then the wet weight was estimated by using conversion factors listed in Table 1.

-Step 4: the weights obtained in steps 1-3 were summed to give a total wet weight.
+Step 4: the weights obtained in steps 1-3 were summed to give a total wet weight per each sample.

-Zooplankton abundance was converted to mg m-3.
-For a detailed description of zooplankton processing for wet-weight measurements, see Ukai et al. $(2014)^{20}$ .
+Zooplankton abundance per haul was converted to mg m-3.
+For a detailed description of zooplankton processing for wet-weight measurements, see Ukai et al. (2014) $\frac{26}{26}$ .